Directed by Clarence Brown

 This being the first, it was probably the smoothest of the productions; it didn't hurt that Garbo was a little anxious about sound, and so was willing to submit more readily to direction and hadn't worked herself back into a state where she could only act on extremely closed sets and basically without anyone besides her co-stars looking at her.
 The downside was that Brown wasn't really quite up to speed on sound either, which is remarkable given his engineering background and technical bent, but there we have it; maybe this was a result of MGM slow-walking sound in general, and while Brown had made two talkies prior—the lost Wonder of Women and the abysmal Navy Blues, jointly representing his entire output for 1929—the former was only a part-talkie and the latter had been a studio-mandated salvage job.
 And so Anna Christie was, in a way, Brown's own first sound film, too.
 Well, it shows.

 The story of O'Neill's play is almost offensively simple, and one of the reasons it's 89 minutes is that it has an opening scene that lasts 34.
-So: in what we know from extrinsic sources is supposed to be 1910—I don't believe the film mentions it, and I'm not sure the fashions suggest anything besides 1930 (though an insert shot of a sailing ship does), but I don't suppose it really matters—there exists Swedish-American sailor Chris Christopherson (George F. Marion, who'd played Chris in 1921 on the stage, and had played Chris on the screen in 1923, and, you know, I guess it's a living).
+So: in what we know from extrinsic sources is supposed to be 1910—I don't believe the film mentions it, and I don't suppose it really matters, but I'm not sure the fashions suggest anything besides 1930 (admittedly, the existence of a saloon and an insert shot of a sailing ship do)—there exists Swedish-American sailor Chris Christopherson (George F. Marion, who'd played Chris in 1921 on the stage, and had played Chris on the screen in 1923, and, you know, I guess it's a living).
 Chris is the captain of a New York, NY coal barge, presently carousing with his... "girlfriend" is not quite the right word, but a local woman, Marthy (Marie Dressler), who lives with him on the barge itself.
 They disembark to get drunk (rather, drunker) at the local tavern, which is also Chris's mailing address.
 This is character embroidery, but also how the plot begins: this night, Chris has received a letter from his daughter Anna Christopherson (Garbo), "Anna Christie" to the Anglos, whom Chris abandoned many years ago on a cousin's farm out in Minnesota—the last time he even saw her, she was five.
 The letter apprises him that Anna has come east, and as she could arrive any moment, Chris goes off to get some stew in him to sober up, so that Marthy alone is there to meet the unwitting young woman, who winds up spilling the key details of her life story to her dad's paramour, namely that her cousins began raping her and in getting out she initially only managed to get as far as St. Paul, where she joined a brothel, before eventually getting arrested and going a little bit out of her mind.

 These are the salient facts, and Marthy, who has already agreed to recede so as not to rub Anna's face in her dad's degeneracy, keeps them to her discretion, and so when Chris comes back he's delighted to welcome his only living relative, inviting her to come live on the barge with him instead.
 But as luck—or what Chris calls that "old devil sea"—would have it, they rescue castaway Matt Burke (Charles Bickford), who, let's say for the sake of convenience, falls in love with Anna at first sight, and she quickly thaws to him during the remainder of this voyage.
 Her father stands against this on the basis that he won't have his daughter marry a no-good sailor like her mother did; and Anna won't marry him with the secret shame she carries, either, and when they find out, things get even more out of hand.